 Children under the age of 7 are only permitted at Zambezi Sands with prior agreement.
 Up to two children can share a suite with one adult or guardian, or one child can share a suite with two adults.
 Families of four may need to split with one parent sharing with each child.
 There are plans for a two bedroom, four bed family unit, so do ask us about that when enquiring.

-Guests are spoiled for choice with the range of activities in the Victoria Falls area including: helicopter and micro-light flights, white water rafting, gorge swings, elephant back safaris, community visits to name but a few, whilst at Zambezi Sands you can choose from a wide variety of safari activities which show-case the area.
+Guests are spoilt for choice with the range of activities in the Victoria Falls area including: helicopter and micro-light flights, white water rafting, gorge swings, community visits to name but a few, whilst at Zambezi Sands you can choose from a wide variety of safari activities which show-case the area.